What is a Van or Minivan?

 Furthermore, a standard van offers a seating capacity from12 to 15 seats, while the minivan can house from 8 to 10 passengers.
 In many countries, one can drive a van with a seating capacity of 12, including the driver with a standard car driving license.
 However, you may need a Light Rigid license for a vehicle with a seating capacity of more than 12 adults, including the driver.
 Some vans are used purely for cargo applications such as postal delivery, various maintenance services, and mobile food trucks.
 Some of them are even used as ambulances because of their vast space.
 They are also ideal for transporting school kids.

-Minivans consist of two main compartments:
+Minivans consist of three main compartments:

 - The front of the vehicle with a bonnet or hood and the engine compartment.